-Domain: Instructional Effectiveness Dimension: Involves All Learners
+Dimension: Involves All Learners

-Teacher uses active learning, questioning techniques and/or guided practices to involve all students.
+Teacher uses active learning, questioning techniques and/or guided practices to involve l stu students.

-involve all student involve all students.

-1 2 3 4 5

-Ineffective Needs Effective Highly Effective Superior

-Does not require student A few students Routinely uses Routinely uses Routinely uses

-participation or the dominate the lesson, or only a strategies to ensure strategies to ensure strategies to ensure

-teacher few students are engagement of all engagement of all engagement of all

-discourages engaged in the students. students. students.

-student class.
-For example, Students. stauciits. stadents.

-involvement. typically calls only

-on students who

-raise their hands

-first or who blurt

-out answers.

-Engages most Engages an Engages all

-Students are students in active overwhelming students in active

-Students are not engaged in active learning majority of learning 80

-mentally engaged learning around 50 experiences 80 students in active percent of the

-in active learning experiences during percent of the class time. percent of the class time. learning 80 percent of the class time, and students initiate or

-any significant class time. ciass time. class time with develop their own

-portion of the students activities to

-class. connecting new enhance their

-information to learning.

-former knowledge;

-or describing and

-evaluating their Uses consistently

-thinking processes. high-quality and

-All or most Uses questioning varied questioning

-Does not ask any questions used are techniques Uses consistently techniques,

-type of questions recall questions. throughout the high-quality and scaffolding to the

-or use questioning techniques during lesson, scaffolding to at least the mid- varied questioning techniques, higher levels of Bloom's taxonomy

-the lesson to level of Bloom's scaffolding to the and leading

-involve all learners. taxonomy. higher levels of students to

-involve un learners. taxonomy.
-Bloom's taxonomy. formulate many of

-Skillfully uses wait their own

-time as a tool to questions.

-engage students in

-active learning.
-Skillfully uses wait

-time as a tool to

-engage students in

-active learning.
+an students.
+1 Ineffective 2 Needs 3 Effective 4 Highly Effective 5 Superior Improvement Does not require student participation or the teacher discourages student involvement.
+A few students dominate the lesson, or only a few students are engaged in the class.
+For example, typically calls only on students who raise their hands first or who blurt Routinely uses strategies to ensure engagement of all students.
+Routinely uses strategies to ensure engagement of all students.
+Routinely uses strategies to ensure engagement of all students.
+Students are not mentally engaged in active learning experiences during any significant portion of the class. out answers.
+Students are engaged in active learning around 50 percent of the class time.
+Engages most students in active learning experiences 80 percent of the class time.
+Engages an overwhelming majority of students in active learning 80 percent of the class time with students connecting new information to former knowledge; or describing and evaluating their thinking processes.
+Engages all students in active learning 80 percent of the class time, and students initiate or develop their own activities to enhance their learning.
+Uses consistently high-quality and varied questioning Does not ask any type of questions or use questioning techniques during the lesson to involve all learners.
+All or most questions used are recall questions.
+Uses questioning techniques throughout the lesson, scaffolding to at least the mid- level of Bloom's taxonomy.
+Uses consistently high-quality and varied questioning techniques, scaffolding to the higher levels of Bloom's taxonomy.
+Skillfully uses wait time as a tool to engage students in active learning. techniques, scaffolding to the higher levels of Bloom's taxonomy and leading students to formulate many of their own questions.
+Skillfully uses wait time as a tool to engage students in active learning.

 Displays no knowledge of students' interests and skills.
 Displays little knowledge of students' interests and skills and rarely uses them as a strategy to engage them.
 Provides adequate wait time for student response and engagement.
 Engages students by incorporating their general skills and interests into the lesson.
 Engages students by incorporating their individual skills and interests into the lesson.
-Engages students by incorporating and expanding their individual skills and interests. -- -- -- -- --
+Engages students by incorporating and expanding their individual skills and interests. --- -- -- -- --